-We firmly believe that the partnership between home and school is paramount in enabling your child/ren to fulfil their potential and we ask our families to support their child’s learning through the completion of homework tasks.
+We firmly believe that the partnership between home and school is paramount in enabling your child/ren to fulfil their potential and we ask our families to support their child’s learning through the completion of home learning tasks.

-Homework is set in order to encourage pupils to develop the skills, motivation, self-discipline and confidence required to study effectively as independent and life-long learners.
-Homework also provides opportunities for the involvement of parents/carers in their child’s education, keeping them informed about their children’s learning at school.
+Home learning is set in order to encourage pupils to develop the skills, motivation, self-discipline and confidence required to study effectively as independent and life-long learners.
+Home learning also provides opportunities for the involvement of parents/carers in their child’s education, keeping them informed about their children’s learning at school.

 Children will be expected to complete the following core homework activities:

 Reading: Daily reading has a huge impact on learning across the whole curriculum.
 Your child will bring home a reading book and their reading record every day.
 Every night, please listen to your child read and discuss the book with them, as well as asking questions to help build their comprehension skills.
 (Question prompts to support daily reading can be found in the useful resources below).
 Please indicate in your child’s reading record when they have read, noting any opinions and comments on how they found the book.
 An adult will check and initial their reading record every day, and change their book accordingly.
 If they have read every night of the week, the children will receive a special Star Reader certificate.

 Word Walls: Word Walls are proven to help children learn frequently occurring words by sight, thus aiding their reading skills.
 Your child’s teacher will send home a word wall.
 Please help your child to learn these words so that they can be read quickly, without any need for sounding out or blending, and return these to school when you feel your child is confident.
 An adult in school will then check these and send home the next Word Wall if appropriate.